-- a.
-If you plan on switching your insurance at any point, please let us know immediately as to not interrupt your infusions - 2.
-What if I need to cancel my upcoming appointment due to inclement weather, sickness, emergency, etc.? - a.
-Life happens if you need to move an appointment, we will work with you to find the next available appointment time.
+a.
+If you plan on switching your insurance at any point, please let us know immediately as to not interrupt your infusions a.
+Life happens - if you need to move an appointment, we will schedule you for the next available appointment time.
 Please keep in mind all infusions and MRIs need to occur in chronical order, meaning you cannot skip an infusion or MRI and move on to the next appointment.
-Additionally, MRI appointments can be difficult to schedule last minute so please be mindful when cancelling
+Additionally, MRI appointments can be difficult to reschedule last minute so please be mindful when cancelling